 The Department of Conservation's Geologic Energy Management Division (CalGEM) hosted an informational workshop regarding implementation of the new regulations.

 This UIC Workshop Presentation highlights those requirements and enhancements of prior regulations.

 UIC Program Requirements

-**Compliance with the California Environmental Quality Act (CEQA) must be documented if your proposed project requires a discretionary permit or approval from CalGEM.
+- Documented California Environmental Quality Act (CEQA) compliance, if a proposed project requires a discretionary permit or approval from CalGEM.